How To Use Mica Powders In Epoxy Resin

 Color Selection:

 Start by selecting the mica powder colors you want to combine to create your custom shade.
-Consider the color wheel and color theory to help you choose complementary or analogous colors that will blend harmoniously.
+Use a color wheel to help you choose complementary colors that will go together.

 Keep in mind that some colors may intensify or mute each other.
-Experiment with small test batches to achieve the desired hue.
+Experiment with small test batches.

 Before applying the custom shade to your project, create test mixtures in small containers.
 Start with a base color, which is usually the dominant shade you want to create.